thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Create an instance

-To get started, you need to log into the Azure portal, create a resource group, get the [ThoughtSpot Virtual Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/thoughtspot-inc.thoughtspotvirtualmachine) on the [Azure
+To get started, you need to log in to the Azure portal, create a resource group, get the [ThoughtSpot Virtual Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/thoughtspot-inc.thoughtspotvirtualmachine) on the [Azure